-This post is part of the Science Tuesday feature series on the USDA blog.
-Check back each week as we showcase stories and news from USDA’s rich science and research portfolio.
+This post is part of the Science Tuesday feature series on the U.S. Department of Agriculture blog.
+Check back each week as we showcase stories and news from the agency’s rich science and research portfolio.

-Cross posted from the White House blog:
+Cross posted from the Let’s Move! blog:

 Fresh, nutritious food is a cornerstone of a community’s physical health, but community health is more than physical well-being.
 A vibrant, healthy community encompasses both the well-being of consumers through improved health, and the well-being of producers through improved economic outcomes.
 Making this connection, and providing healthy, affordable food supplies, are goals of the First Lady’s Let’s Move! initiative.
 Read more »